thiagofigcosta/Samba-4-AD-DC-on-CentOS-Server-from-scratch/README.md

 make && make install
 ```

-5. Add samba binaries to you PATH variable, so that it'll be able to run its commands on terminal.
-This is done adding `export PATH=$PATH:/usr/local/samba/bin/:/usr/local/samba/sbin/` to the end of the file .bash_profile of our user (works for terminals opened after this command), and running it once (works for the current session).
+5. Add samba binaries to you PATH variable, so that it'll to be able to run its commands on terminal, this is done adding `export PATH=$PATH:/usr/local/samba/bin/:/usr/local/samba/sbin/` to the end of the file .bash_profile of our user (works for terminals opened after this command), and running it once (works for the current session).

 ```
-printf "\nexport PATH=$PATH:/usr/local/samba/bin/:/usr/local/samba/sbin/\n" >> /root/.bash_profile # for futher sessions
+printf "\nexport PATH=$PATH:/usr/local/samba/bin/:/usr/local/samba/sbin/\n" >> /root/.bash_profile # for root futher sessions
 export PATH=$PATH:/usr/local/samba/bin/:/usr/local/samba/sbin/ # for this session
 ```